All of a sudden, the powers that be back in the nation’s capital are taking an interest in helping Americans save for their retirement.

 “The president has proposed to limit the benefits of tax breaks, including retirement savings preferences, for high-income households to a maximum of 28 percent.
 The president has also proposed to limit contributions to tax-preferred savings accounts once balances are about $3.2 million, large enough to fund a reasonable pension in retirement,” according to the White House.

 It didn’t take long for the Investment Company Institute, a industry organization for the mutual fund industry, to respond to the president’s plan reduce the tax benefits of retirement saving.

-“While we welcome the president’s effort to create new retirement savings opportunities, it is with regret and deep concern that we heard his comments about reducing the retirement tax incentives that have been part of the foundation for the success of the private-sector retirement system for all Americans, including hard-working middle income Americans,” the ICI statement said.
+“While we welcome the president’s effort to create new retirement savings opportunities, it is with regret and deep concern that we heard his comments about reducing the retirement tax incentives that have been part of the foundation for the success of the private-sector retirement system for all Americans, including hard-working middle income Americans,” the

 The group reports 86 percent of households surveyed disagree the government should take away the tax advantages of direct-contribution accounts, as well as limit the amount that can be contributed.